ZtereoHYPE/linux-fixes/hackfix_kms/README.md

 https://gitlab.gnome.org/GNOME/mutter/-/issues/3037

 This only happens on Fedora 39.
-This script needs to be run at every boot.
+This script needs to be run at every boot, after gnome has loaded.